franksalas/Crime-Analysis/Proposal.md

 ## Limitations

-The prediction of the model will depend on how good the crime dataset is,
+The prediction of the model will depend on how good the crime dataset is.
 In other words.
 If we want to predict the likelihood of crime around a stadium, some crimes are not reported until days later or not even at all.
 Time of the crime could also affect the result; a police report might write down the time the crime is reported and not when it happens.

 ## Deliverables